1962 Willys Jeep M170 Ambulance

 Note: Please see full terms and conditions listed below that pertain to the purchase of any said vehicle, thank you.

 More info: Listing has ended.
-Search on eBay for similar military for sale
+Click to search on eBay for similar military for sale (Affiliate link)

 Seller's other items: motoexotica